EU Green Deal

 How will it impact Irish civil society organisations?

-• Programme for Environment and Climate Action (LIFE): To achieve the shift towards a sustainable, circular and resilient economy, protect and restore the environment, halt and reverse biodiversity loss.
+• LIFE programme: Funds projects that aim to achieve the shift towards a sustainable, circular and resilient economy, protect and restore the environment, halt and reverse biodiversity loss.

-• Horizon Europe: Scientific, technological, economic, environmental and societal impact; support to all forms of research and innovation.
+• Horizon Europe: Funds projects that aim to have a scientific, technological, economic, environmental and/or societal impact; provides support to all forms of research and innovation.

-• Just Transition Fund: Supporting the transition towards climate neutrality by alleviating its socio-economic impact in the regions most affected.
+• Just Transition Fund: Fund projects supporting the transition towards climate neutrality by alleviating its socio-economic impact in the regions most affected.

 Just Transition Mechanism